nginxinc/nginx-gateway-fabric/docs/gateway-api-compatibility.md

 > Status: Partially supported.

 NGINX Kubernetes Gateway supports only a single Gateway resource.
 The Gateway resource must reference NGINX Kubernetes Gateway's corresponding GatewayClass.
-In case of multiple Gateway resources created in the cluster, NGINX Kubernetes Gateway will use a deterministic conflict resolution strategy.
 See [static-mode](./cli-help.md#static-mode) command for more info.

 Fields: